jxwleong/stm32-usart/Readme.md

 ### <a name="flowTRX"></a> Flow of Transmit and Receive Data
 ![TxRx Flow](https://github.com/jason9829/stm32-usart/blob/master/resources/images/sketch/Practical2_txrx.png)

-Figure x.
-The flow of transmit and receive data for USART/ UART in STM32F429ZI.
+Figure 3.
+The flow of transmit and receive data for USART/ UART in STM32F429ZI &nbsp;
-&nbsp;

 The meaning of the acronym can be found in Table 147 in [1].
 The flow of receive and transmit data the as follow.